suncoast-devs/code-tests/README.md

 - What requirements/tasks do the code tester need to meet/complete?
 - Does this need to be built using a specific language?
 - Specify suggested completion time
+- If the tester needs to match a specific layout please add a .jpg or .png of the image to your files for reference.

 #### Bonuses: